pdxiv/grandpacloud/README.md

 ### Integration

 * Service complexity SHOULD be avoided.
 Consider using statically compiled binaries when possible.
 Avoid the complexity of many dependencies and/or containers.
+* Used templating languages MUST be available in multiple programming languages.
+For example, if Go Templates are used, you can only integrate your templating with applications written in Go, preventing you from writing a Java application that utilizes the same template data.